Student Organizations Council

 The Student Organizations Council (SOC) is a branch of the Student Government Association (SGA) at Texas Woman’s University.
 The SOC works as an intermediary between the University administration and all chartered and University sanctioned student organizations.

 The SOC is in charge of the Student Leadership Development Fund and the Student Organization Programming Fund.
-The Student Organizations Council also facilitates the registration process of student organizations in conjunction with the Center for Student Development on an annual basis, in the fall, to keep information on student organizations accurate and updated.
+The Student Organizations Council also facilitates the registration process of student organizations in conjunction with the Center for Student Development on an annual basis, in the spring, to keep information on student organizations accurate and updated.
 In addition, our student organizations are required to keep a current copy of their constitution and by-laws in the Center for Student Development.
 Other general functions include the establishment of new organizations, support of student organization efforts to promote leadership and team building skills through the sponsorship of student leadership conferences and campus activities.

 With the growing needs of our student organizations and our strive to develop the most effective student leaders the Student Organizations page has been designed to equip TWU student organizations with a variety of resources and access to all that the Student Organizations Council has to offer!